Kaleidophon/deep-significance/README_RAW.md

 ### :mortar_board: Cite

+Using this package in general, please cite the following:

+    @article{ulmer2022deep,
+      title={deep-significance-Easy and Meaningful Statistical Significance Testing in the Age of Neural Networks}, author={Ulmer, Dennis and Hardmeier, Christian and Frellsen, Jes}, journal={arXiv preprint arXiv:2204.06815},
+      year={2022}
+    }

-If you use the ASO test via `aso()`, please cite the original work:
+If you use the ASO test via `aso()` or `multi_aso, please cite the original works:

     @inproceedings{dror2019deep,
       author    = {Rotem Dror and